biocross/unlimit/README.md

 ## Installation

+If your iOS/Mac project does not have a `Gemfile` yet, [learn how to set it up here](https://www.mokacoding.com/blog/ruby-for-ios-developers-bundler/).
+It's highly recommended you use [**bundler**](https://bundler.io/) to maintain consistent versions of tools like `cocoapods`, `fastlane` etc within your team.

-Add this line to your app's Gemfile:
+To use unlimit, add this line to your app's Gemfile:

 ```ruby
 gem 'unlimit'